HSING-WEN/HSING-WEN/README.md

 🎓 **Quantitative Finance Student** at Tsing Hua University
 💡 Passionate about **Finance, Data Science, and Marketing**
-🌍 Currently an **exchange student** at Hamburg University of Technology
 📈 Interested in **Quantitative Trading, Market Analysis, and Machine Learning**

 📫 **Contact me:**